In my last two posts, I touched on Kubernetes pod and ReplicaSet (RS). I will now build on that with another controller concept called deployment.

-If we run “kubectl get pod”, we will see the pods our RS created.
+Now, run kubectl get pod to see the pods that our RS created.

 $ kubectl get pod NAME READY STATUS RESTARTS AGE example-deployment-5d4fbdd945-7hmfq 1/1 Running 0 29m example-deployment-5d4fbdd945-nfwcx 1/1 Running 0 29m example-deployment-5d4fbdd945-wzrr6 1/1 Running 0 29m

-Run “kubectl set image” command to change the image version of nginx.
+Now, run kubectl set image to change the nginx image version.
 This command is the same as updating the container image field in the manifest(yaml), then applying it.
 We can also just run “kubectl edit deployment” and edit our image version directly.

 $ kubectl set image deployment example-deployment nginx=nginx:latest --record deployment.apps "example-deployment" image updated

-If we run “kubectl get replicaset” again, we will see a new RS because of the update we made to the image.
+If we run kubectl get replicaset again, we see a new RS because of the image update we made.

 $ kubectl get replicaset NAME DESIRED CURRENT READY AGE example-deployment-5d4fbdd945 0 0 0 31m example-deployment-7d9f9876cc 3 3 3 3m

-We also see that our first RS was scaled to 0 while the new RS with latest version of nginx now has 3 replicas.
-This is another key feature, scaling down the old rs without us having to do anything manually.
+We also see that our first RS was scaled to 0, while the new RS with latest version of nginx now has three replicas.
+This is another key feature, scaling down the old RS without us doing any manual work.

 $ kubectl rollout history deployment example-deployment deployments "example-deployment" REVISION CHANGE-CAUSE 1 kubectl create --filename=deploy.yaml --record=true 2 kubectl set image deployment example-deployment nginx=nginx:latest --record=true

-Here we can see that all our deployment changes are recorded and we can see what command changed what.
-Pay attention to the revision number.
+Here, we see that all our deployment changes are recorded and what commands changed which components.
+Always pay attention to the revision number.

-Let’s say the image version was bad and we want to go back to the previous version.
-We achieved this with the help of the “record” argument and “revision” number from above.
-Once we get the revision number we want to rollback to, we make sure that the revision contains what we want.
+Let’s say the image version was bad and we want to go back to a previous version.
+We achieved this with the help of the record argument and the revision number.
+Once we have the revision number we want to rollback to, make sure that the revision contains what we want.
 We can then append the revision number to the rollout history command to show more information about the revision.

 $ kubectl rollout history deployment example-deployment --revision=1 deployments "example-deployment" with revision #1 Pod Template: Labels: app=nginx pod-template-hash=1809688501 Annotations: Kubernetes.io/change-cause=kubectl create --filename=deploy.yaml --record=true Containers: nginx: Image: nginx:1.7.1 Port: 80/TCP Host Port: 0/TCP Environment: <none> Mounts: <none> Volumes: <none>

-Once we confirm this is the revision, we can then rollback.
+Once we confirm this is the correct revision, we can then rollback to it.

 $ kubectl rollout undo deployment example-deployment --to-revision=1 deployment.apps "example-deployment"